 Program Assistant: Job Description

-The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit, grant making organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
-It makes grants in three core program areas (higher education and scholarship in the humanities; arts and cultural heritage; and scholarly communications) as well as out of the Office of the President.
-The Foundation seeks a Program Assistant in the Office of the President.
+The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit grantmaking organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
+It makes grants in four core program areas (Higher Learning, Arts and Culture, Public Knowledge, and Humanities in Place) as well as out of the Office of the President.
+The Foundation seeks a Program Assistant for the Higher Learning program.

 Responsibilities may include, but will not be limited to the following:

-- Participate in meetings with current and potential grantees; take notes and maintain notes and files on grant and potential grant activities.
+- Participate as needed in meetings with current and potential grantees; take meeting notes and maintain notes and records on grant and potential grant activities

 - Work with other Foundation departments to ensure timely delivery and processing of grant-related information, and facilitate rapid response to internal questions as they arise

 - Assist with information gathering regarding the development of new grant initiatives and the review of existing programs

 - General office and grant-related work, such as maintaining program records, preparing correspondence, responding to requests for information, handling phone calls, photocopying, word processing, and various other tasks as assigned

 - Assist Manager of Strategic Initiatives and Planning in monitoring program workflows and deadlines

 - Process honoraria and other program expenses as needed